isomerpages/moe-sgs/pages/School Canteen Advertisement.md

 ##### **Other details:**
 * Estimated start date is July 2023 after gas and licence has been approved.
-* Application for gas, SFA licence, handover etc should preferably be done and completed before the start date.
+* Application for gas, SFA licence, handover etc should preferably be done and completed before the start date.&nbsp;

 For further enquiries, you may contact the Administration Executive Mr Lou Gok Weng, during our opening hours at 62889227.